DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Results

 \section{Results}

-We compare how various inference systems perform under the effect of communication network latency. \cref{fig:miou_latency} visualizes the various local-only, remote-only, and fused local+remote methods from different stages of our training.
-Each baseline is effectively an ablation of our final system. \begin{itemize} \item \textbf{Local image} and \textbf{Remote image} inference setups process individual frames in the conventional way, though the remote is susceptible to communication network delay. \item \textbf{Remote video} has access to past frames of context, but only predicts labels for its present view, and thus fares no better than "remote image". \item \textbf{Remote predictive} is fed a tunable delay and sustains accuracy by predicting the future. \item \textbf{Local + remote predictive} represents a Dedelayed system, and is thus able to further sustain accuracy by merging the remote predictive features with fresh local features. \end{itemize}
+We compare how various inference systems perform under the effect of communication network latency. \cref{tbl:accuracy_under_delay} shows the segmentation performance (mIoU) for different configurations (local-only, remote-only, and the proposed local+remote system, DeDelayed).
+Each configuration serves as an ablation on the final design. \begin{itemize} \item \textbf{Local image} and \textbf{Remote image} inference setups process individual frames in the conventional way, though the remote is susceptible to communication network delay. \item \textbf{Remote video} has access to past frames of context, but only predicts labels for its present view, and thus fares no better than "remote image". \item \textbf{Remote predictive} is fed a tunable delay and sustains accuracy by predicting the future. \item \textbf{Local + remote predictive} represents a DeDelayed system, and thus, is able to further sustain accuracy by merging the remote predictive features with fresh local features. \end{itemize}

+As illustrated in~\cref{fig:miou_latency}, the performance of conventional remote inference is significantly higher (roughly 5\%pt.~mIoU) than local inference if communication delay is low.
+However, the accuracy degrades rapidly with increasing network delay, reflecting the detriment of using stale predictions for dense prediction tasks involving motion.
+Beyond 2 frames (67~ms) of round-trip latency, remote inference becomes worse than local inference (8\%pt.~mIoU lower at 167~ms).
+This impact is significantly mitigated by adopting a temporal prediction training objective, which extends the utility of remote inference to 5 frames (167~ms).
+Finally, the proposed configuration (DeDelayed) incorporates temporally predictive features from the remote model as side information to the local model, and almost completely eliminates the drop-off in accuracy due to delay.
+At the maximum tested delay of 5 frames, DeDelayed provides a 6.7\%pt.~mIoU improvement over the local baseline---a difference that would typically require using a model roughly 10 times larger~\cite{cai2023efficientvit, kerssies2025eomtvitsecretlyimagesegmentation}.

-While the above results demonstrate the dominance that Dedelayed is capable of, one should also account for the impact of local inference delay.
-We show this in~\cref{fig:miou_latency_delaylocal} by assessing accuracy versus total latency.
-For local inference delays of $\leq$8\,ms, the "local + remote predictive" method is consistently better across all network round-trip delays in terms of \emph{both} accuracy and total latency.
+\cref{tbl:accuracy_under_delay} shows the accuracy of various inference systems under various local and remote subsystem delays.
+For local inference delays of $\leq$8\,ms, the "local + remote predictive" method consistently delivers better accuracy across all network round-trip delays.

+\paragraph{Additional experiments.} We also investigate the impact of remote delay jitter on system accuracy.
+Since the local model is stateless, the only thing important to its accuracy is what delay the received remote features were conditioned on.
+In general, the most recently received remote features provide the largest boost to local model accuracy.
+If the remote features are extremely stale, or are missing, the local model may simply ignore them during inference.
+The supplementary material contains additional ablations, including a delay-input ablation, robustness to uplink compression, a compute breakdown, and evaluation on the Nymeria dataset~\cite{dataset_nymeria}.